 And I did.
 It was so freeing, and as it turned out, delicious!

 I still had extra zucchini from experimenting with this Cheesy Zucchini Bake.
-Could I incorporate them in a shrimp and bacon dish using spices and seasonings from my go-to chili recipe (Turkey BBQ Chili with Red Peppers)?
+Could I incorporate them in a shrimp and bacon dish using spices and seasonings from my go-to chili recipe?
 Would a large can of peeled tomatoes work as the base?

 Most definitely, yes!
 This shrimp stew almost has a gumbo feel to it.
 There's no flour involved, though, so it's gluten free.

 My hubby and I were thrilled to dig into this meal, served over rice.

 We decided this shrimp stew with bacon was a keeper and deserved to be shared with all of you.
 So, I gleefully put it on the menu again this week, tweaking the ingredient amounts and making sure to capture some photos.

 This makes a generous amount of food, but the leftovers are delicious.
 (Make sure to eat them within two days.)